5 Perfect Weekend Trips From NYC

 Fortunately for New Yorkers, an escape from the Big Apple is never more than a few hours away.
 And whether you envision yourself as a total beach bum or you want to walk in the footsteps of America’s founding fathers, there are perfect weekend trips from NYC for every type of traveler.

-Whether you want to try your hand at picking the best clam chowder in New Jersey, check out 50 different participating breweries at the Vermont Brewers Festival, or watch a display of fire on the river in Providence, there are plenty of options to get away that aren’t too far away.
+Whether you want to try your hand at picking the best clam chowder in New Jersey, check out craft breweries in Vermont, or watch a display of fire on the river in Providence, these are the best weekend getaways from NYC.

 Related: More weekend getaway travel ideas